-• NZ IFRS 9 (2009) (PBE) Financial Instruments and NZ IFRS 9 (2010) (PBE) Financial Instruments - The Council has previously made the decision not to early adopt NZ IFRS 9 (PBE) Financial Instruments to replace NZ IAS 39 (PBE) Financial Instruments: Recognition and Measurement, as not all phases of NZ IFRS 9 (PBE) have been completed and authorised for use.
+NZ IFRS 9 (2009) (PBE) Financial Instruments and NZ IFRS 9 (2010) (PBE) Financial Instruments The Council has previously made the decision not to early adopt NZ IFRS 9 (PBE) Financial Instruments to replace NZ IAS 39 (PBE) Financial Instruments: Recognition and Measurement, as not all phases of NZ IFRS 9 (PBE) have been completed and authorised for use.
+The required effective date for adoption by the Council is currently 1 July 2015.